Cartographic creations – Label a map

 16. Close the Attributes pane and the Modify Features pane.

-17. In the Contents pane, turn off the NorthernMarineRegions layer.
+17. In the Contents pane, uncheck the NorthernMarineRegions layer.

 NorthernMarineRegions layer turned off